AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/configure-btree-clean-up-job.md

 level: Experienced

 ---
-# Configure B-tree clean up for On-Premise services
+# Configure B-tree clean up for On-Premise Service

 Set up the B-Tree cleanup job and manage enable/disable settings for Guides BTree deletion to keep your system optimized and storage clean.